 - No background in economics is necessary. - This program (and most economics coursework at the Elliott School) uses relatively simple math concepts (e.g. slope of a line, ratios, areas of triangles and rectangles, equations of a line, reading and understanding graphs). - No calculus is used.
-No statistical analysis is used.

-- It is essential that students be willing to think abstractly and further develop strong analytical thinking. - Students must have regular and reliable access to a high-speed Internet connection in order to watch lecture videos as well as access written materials, homework and quizzes. - Complete this course using a regular computer or tablet.
+No statistical analysis is used. - It is essential that students be willing to think abstractly and further develop strong analytical thinking. - Students must have regular and reliable access to a high-speed Internet connection in order to watch lecture videos as well as access written materials, homework and quizzes. - All assignments must be submitted as a single PDF file.
+There are free smartphone apps that allow you to scan your assignments if you not have access to a full-size scanner (e.g. Tiny Scanner). - Try to complete this course using a regular computer or tablet.
 There is almost no way to absorb the lecture material using a phone; there are too many details to see on such a small screen.